PhucHNg/mcmc_se/README.md

 ## Introduction

 Markov Chain Monte Carlo (MCMC) is an essential technique in estimating parameters of Bayesian models.
-Given a large enough number of sample size, MCMC sampler has been showed to converge to the true posterior distribution (Asmussen & Carlin, 2011).
-However, in practice, it's still difficult to determine how large is a large sample size.
+Given a large enough sample size, MCMC simulation has been showed to converge to the true posterior distribution (Asmussen & Carlin, 2011).
+However, in practice, it's still difficult to determine how large is a large enough sample size.
 Many commonly used diagnostics and stopping rules for MCMC chains tend to only focus on the stablization of the posterior mean estimates (Cowles & Glynn, 1996).
 In this project, we test different approaches to estimate the stablization of the whole posterior distribution with toy univariate and multivariate examples.